CRM

 Complex work

-The biggest gains usually come from owning the main system.
+The biggest savings usually come from fixing the daily handoffs.

 - Connect that system to accounting, CRM, payments, inboxes, docs, and reporting tools.